Ådalen shootings: Confrontation

-On 14 May the unions held another rally, during which the attending workers decided to stop all work in the timber and pulp industries in Ådalen—a general strike.
+On 14 May, the unions held another rally, during which the attending workers decided to stop all work in the timber and pulp industries in Ådalen—a general strike.
 After the meeting, several thousand participants marched to the strike-breakers' quarters in Lunde, where the troops had been ordered to defend the strike-breakers.
 When they arrived in the village, a patrol of mounted troops tried unsuccessfully to stop them.
 In the confusion that followed, at least one man fell off his horse and another drew his pistol and fired warning shots while the patrol withdrew.
-The military commander, Capt.
-Nils Mesterton, said later that he believed the demonstrators carried weapons since he heard shots as well as seeing some of the mounted patrol bleeding.
-At a distance of less than 100 metres he, in accordance with orders from the present policeman in charge, ordered his troops to fire, which they did, aiming as planned at the ground halfway between the line and the demonstrators.
-However, ricochets hit the gathered demonstrators, who scattered, and the captain ordered the machine gun fired.
-Five people were shot to death: Oskar Berggren, Erik Bergström, Evert Nygren, Sture Larsson and Eira Söderberg, a 20-year-old bystander.
+The military commander, Captain Nils Mesterton, said later that he believed the demonstrators carried weapons since he heard shots as well as saw some of the mounted patrol bleeding.
+At a distance of less than 100 metres, he ordered his troops to fire, in accordance with orders from the present policeman in charge.
+They did, aiming as planned at the ground halfway between the line and the demonstrators.
+However, ricochets hit the gathered demonstrators, who scattered, and the captain ordered the machine gun to fire.
+Five people were shot dead: Oskar Berggren, Erik Bergström, Evert Nygren, Sture Larsson and Eira Söderberg, a 20-year-old bystander.
 Five people were injured.
-An inquiry later concluded that there was no evidence that the workers were in fact armed.
+An inquiry later concluded that there was no evidence that the workers were armed.

-On that same day the County Administrative Board had decided to prohibit the strike-breakers from working.
+On that same day, the County Administrative Board had decided to prohibit the strike-breakers from working.
 Their decision did not reach the demonstrators until after the shooting.
 It is widely believed that the confrontation could have been avoided if the news had reached the marchers earlier.
 The Swedish Employers' Association later asked the Swedish Parliamentary Ombudsmen to review the decision.

 Aftermath

-The events spawned a raging national debate, deeply divided along political lines.
-The political left called the shootings "murder", while the right claimed that the military had been forced to open fire to defend themselves and the "willing workers" from the rage of the demonstrators.
-The publishers of several left-wing newspapers were convicted for violations against the limitations in the Freedom of the Press Act.
+The events spawned a national debate, deeply divided along political lines.
+The political left called the shootings "murder", while the right claimed that the military had been forced to open fire to defend themselves and the "willing workers" from the demonstrators.
+The publishers of several left-wing newspapers were convicted for violations of the limitations in the Freedom of the Press Act.
 Major demonstrations took place in Stockholm.

 The county governor was tried in court but acquitted.
 Captains Mesterton and Beckman were initially convicted in a court martial, but were acquitted on appeal and that verdict was confirmed by the Supreme Court of Sweden.
 Sergeants Rask and Tapper, who were manning the machine gun, were also put on trial since repositioning had been performed with a loaded weapon, which was against army regulations.
 Rask was acquitted while Tapper was found guilty and sentenced to three days' confined arrest with loss of pay.
 On the other hand, several demonstrators had to face severe sentences: Axel Nordström, considered to be the leader, was sentenced to two and half years' imprisonment with hard labour.
 No damages were awarded to the wounded demonstrators or to the families of the five dead.